Most Amazon URLs are long and ugly. This is a problem if you’re an Amazon seller trying to send off-Amazon traffic to your product listing.

 How an Amazon URL Shortener Works

-An Amazon URL shortener lets you create a custom URL to your Amazon product listing, without actually stripping out all the parameters, as in our example above.
+An Amazon URL shortener, or Amazon link shortener, lets you create a custom short URL to your Amazon product listing, without actually stripping out all the parameters.

-This means you can send someone this link: lncb.me/product
+This means you can send someone this short link: lncb.me/product

-And it will redirect the customer through this link:
+And it will redirect the customer through this URL:

 Why would you want to keep all this extra fluff in the URL?

 Sometimes the extra stuff in a URL is important.
 Such as an affiliate tag, or tracking tags (such as Amazon Attribution tags).
-If you strip this info out of the URL, the affiliate/attribution tracking won’t work anymore.
+If you strip this info out when you create a short link, the affiliate/attribution tracking won’t work anymore.

 Same goes for any third-party tracking code you may add to the URL.